Coorparoo State School: Heritage listing

 Coorparoo State School was listed on the Queensland Heritage Register on 22 June 2017 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Coorparoo State School (established in 1876) is important in demonstrating the evolution of state education and its associated architecture in Queensland.
 It retains excellent, representative examples of government designs that were architectural responses to prevailing government educational philosophies, set in landscaped grounds with sporting facilities, landscaping features, and mature trees.

 Two urban brick school buildings (1928–33, 1942) represent the culmination of years of experimentation with natural light, classroom size and elevation by the Department of Public Works (DPW), and also demonstrate the growing preference in the early 20th century for constructing brick school buildings at metropolitan schools in developing suburbs.
 Additions undertaken during the 1930s are the result of the Queensland Government's building and relief work programmes, which stimulated the economy and provided work for men unemployed as a result of the Great Depression.

 The suburban site with playshed (1907), mature trees, sundial (1932–35), sporting facilities and other landscaping features demonstrates educational policies that promoted the importance of play and a beautiful environment in the education of children.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Coorparoo State School is important in demonstrating the principal characteristics of a Queensland state school with later modifications.
 These include: teaching buildings constructed to individual designs; and generous, landscaped sites, with mature trees, assembly and play areas, and sporting facilities.

 The urban brick school buildings are intact, excellent examples of individually designed buildings of their type.
 They demonstrate the principal characteristics through their highset form; linear layout, with classrooms and teachers rooms accessed by verandahs; undercrofts used as open play spaces and for additional rooms; loadbearing, masonry construction, with face brick piers to undercroft spaces; and roof fleches.
 They demonstrate use of the stylistic features of their era, which determined their roof form, joinery and decorative treatment.
 Typically, urban brick school buildings are configured to create central courtyards, and are located in suburban areas that were growing at the time of their construction.

-The Playshed is an intact, excellent example of a standard 10-post, hipped-roof playshed, designed to provide all weather play space for children.
+The Playshed is an intact example of a standard 10-post, hipped-roof playshed, designed to provide all weather play space for children.

 The place is important because of its aesthetic significance.